 - Refuse to participate in research or be advised if your personal physician and/or facility propose to engage in or perform human experimentation affecting his/her care or treatment.
 Refusal to participate or discontinuation of participation will not compromise the patient's right to access care, treatment, or services

-- Upon patient request, examine and receive a detailed explanation of your bill including an itemized bill for services received, regardless of sources of payment.
+- Examine and receive a detailed explanation of your bill including an itemized bill for services received, regardless of sources of payment.

 - Know the facility's rules and regulations that apply to your conduct as a patient.